tuttorsOfTheTUBerlin/javaunittest/README.txt

 			timeout will automatically added to test classes
 		+ some more display settings added
 		+ support for junit4 style (junit3 style still works)
-		# changed grading: if the test class does not compile we grade the students
+		# changed grading: if the test class does not compile we grade
-			answer as wrong, not as our fault and give 100%... otherwise removing/renaming a required method let the student pass
+			the students answer as wrong, otherwise removing/renaming a required method let the student pass